markholloway/markholloway.github.io/_posts/2017-03-10-apkt-tos-bit-qos.md

 title: QoS Media Policy on the Acme Packet SBC
 tags: [acme,sbc,sip]
 ---
-When configuring `QoS` for SIP and RTP on an Acme Packet SBC it is critical to use proper `ToS HEX` values.
-This is accomplished through a `Media Policy`.
+When configuring `QoS` for SIP and RTP on an Acme Packet SBC it is critical to set `ToS HEX` to correct alues.
+This is accomplished through a Media Policy.

 <!--more-->